Internal Service Layer

 applied later through the targeting-service args dictionaries or the higher

-level problem.target.*(..., state_id=...) wrappers.
+level problem.target.*(..., period_id=...) wrappers.

-- OpenPinch.services.input_data_processing.data_preparation.prepare_problem(streams=None, utilities=None, options=None, project_name='Site', zone_tree=None)[source]
+- OpenPinch.application._problem.input.construction.prepare_problem(streams=None, utilities=None, options=None, project_name='Site', zone_tree=None)[source]

 Build the top-level zone hierarchy for analysis.